iar1000/DolfinFisherSolver/README.md

 ### Build FisherSolver
 1. clone this repo to local machine
+2. make sure all requirements are installed
-2. in DolfinFisherSolver parent folder run following commands:
+3. in DolfinFisherSolver parent folder run following commands:
   `mkdir DolfinFisherSolver/build && mkdir output`
   `cd DolfinFisherSolver/build && cmake .. && make`

  ### Run FisherSolver
  After building, the executable should be in /bin.
  The simulation is run via the script "runFisherSolver.sh".
 All the default simulation parameters are read-in from the "FisherSolver.config" file.
+The parameters in the "FisherSolver.config" file must be instantiated there.
+Otherwise some inputs to the FisherSolver are missing and the behavior is undefined.
+Try to work with feasible values, otherwise the behavior is again undefined.
 There is the possibility to overwrite some values via command line parameters.
 The best is to take a quick look into "runFisherSolver.sh" to know what can be done.

  **Mesh**: The mesh defined in "FisherSolver.config" must be in the /mesh, folder.
 If not created externally, simple meshes can be created with the python script located in the /mesh folder.

-**Note**: The parameters in the "FisherSolver.config" file must be instantiated there.
-Otherwise some inputs are missing and the behavior is undefined.
-Try to work with feasible values, otherwise the behavior is again undefined

  **Euler**: ` bsub -N -W 00:30 -R "rusage[scratch=10000, mem=12800]" -n 10 ./runFisherSolver.sh -n 10 -ofo "ten-cores"`
  There can be used a maximum of 128000 MB of memory, therefore mem = 128000MB / n